mikel-k-khui/Graph-and-GraphQL/README.md

 # Graph
 *Estimated read time is 6 minutes using assumption of 165 word-per-minute*

-Continuing the theme from previous article on “**Stack**”, another popular word in technology today is “**Graph**”.
-For the most part, graph is an harmless word referencing pictures in statistics when you plot a function onto the coordinates’ plane.
-It can also be humourous at times Here is a funny graph video to [start][a].
+Continuing the theme from previous article on “**Stack**”, another popular and often confused word in technology today is “**Graph**”.
+For the most part, graph is a harmless word referring to pictures in statistics when you plot a function onto the coordinates’ plane.
+It can also be humourous at times - here is the funny movie [intro][a].

-"**Graph's**" meaning depends on the branch of mathematics being discussed and eac has  deep implications from medicine to operation research.
-This article will summarize the concept of graph in computational science and software with relevant applications.
+"**Graph's**" meaning depends on the branch of mathematics being discussed and each has  deep implications from medicine to operation research.
+This article will focus on graph in computational science and software with relevant applications.

 ## What is Graph?

-Graph within the mathematics generally means two things:
+Graph within the mathematical world generally has two meanings:

-* The visual representation of a function[<sup>1</sup>][1] or the basic lessons from your trigonometry class
+* The visual representation of a function[<sup>1</sup>][1] or the basic lessons from your trigonometry class; or
-* Graph theory in discrete mathematics[<sup>2</sup>][2] models relations between two objects.
+* Graph theory in discrete mathematics[<sup>2</sup>][2] to model relations between two objects.

-There is entire software industry related to optimization and efficiency in generating or plotting visual representation in scientific research and data analytics[<sup>3</sup>][3].
-For scope of this article, I will focus on graph theory and its application in computational science. software and database.
-I will briefly touch on visual presentation in relations to data analytics but not directly speak to plotting.
+There is an entire software industry related to optimization and efficiency in generating or plotting visual representation in scientific research and data analytics[<sup>3</sup>][3].
+For scope of this article, I will focus solely on graph theory and its application in computational science and software.

 "**Graph**" is an *abstract data type* defined by two features:
 ```